Environmental racism in the United States: Health effects

 Minority populations are exposed to greater environmental health risks than white people, according to the Environmental Protection Agency (EPA).
 The advocacy organisation Greenlining cites EPA assessments finding that Blacks are exposed to 1.5 times more air pollutants causing heart and lung disease than whites, while exposure rates for Hispanics were 1.2 times the amount for non-Hispanic whites.
 People in poverty had 1.3 times the exposure of those not in poverty.

 Environmental pollution has been found to cause physical and mental disabilities, cancer, and asthma.
 Exposure to industrial chemicals have correlated with increased cancer rates, learning disabilities, and neurobehavioral disorders.
 Some industrial chemicals have been identified as endocrine disruptors, which means they interfere with the functioning of hormones.
 Endocrine disrupters have been linked to attention deficit hyperactivity disorder, Parkinson's disease, Alzheimer's disease, metabolic disorders, diabetes, cardiovascular disease, obesity, and infertility.
 There is a strong link between cancer and childhood exposure to pesticides, solvents, and other toxic substances.

 Non-white populations, especially Black Americans, are exposed to a higher concentration of harmful chemicals than white populations.
 High-emissions in majority-Black areas may contribute to the high prevalence of conditions such as cardiovascular disease mortality and asthma in Black populations.
+Additionally, climate change has been found to increase the frequency of extreme heat and pollen events that exacerbate asthma, disproportionately affecting pediatric ED visits of BIPOC.

 A row of industrial plants in Louisiana has now been dubbed "Cancer Alley" due to the high prevalence of cancer cases in the surrounding communities.
 This area is about 50% African-American, and has a 20.7% poverty rate.
 One study found that rates of stomach cancer, diabetes, and heart disease were significantly higher in Cancer Alley, and in Louisiana, than the United States overall.